The Nakai family has owned and operated Hawthorne Nursery for three generations.

 The Hawthorne Nursery has provided South Bay residents with plants, fertilizers, and gardening supplies since 1927.
 The Nakai family has owned and operated the nursery for three generations.

 In 1898, Minegusu Nakai immigrated from Japan to Vancouver.
 He soon migrated to the U.S. and found work on the Northern Pacific Railroad.
 By 1916 he was in Los Angeles and married.
 After a fire burned a restaurant he had opened on the Venice Pier, Nakai moved his family to Hawthorne to be close to friends.
 In 1927 he established a small nursery at 321 Ballona Avenue.
-By 1934, Ballona had become El Segundo Boulevard and business was good.
+By 1934, Ballona had become El Segundo Boulevard.
 The family began to purchase nearby tracts of land to expand the nursery.

 In the 1950s, the Nakai family purchased additional land for the nursery.
 During this time, El Segundo Boulevard was widened.
-In 1959, the nursery moved to the previous location of the family home.
+The nursery operation moved to the previous location of the family home in 1959.
 Minegusu's sons, Jim and Mas, lived next to the family nursery on Grevillea Avenue, where they raised their families.
 In the late 1960s, Jim became a member of the Hawthorne Planning Commission, serving for twenty-five years.
 During this time, the nursery became a favorite place for residents to gather and discuss important community issues.

 Today, the nursery is operated by members of the third generation of the Nakai family.
 The nursery boasts a large retail selection of indoor plants and the owners wholesale their products to nurseries across the state.
 Despite the rise of big-box retailers, the Hawthorne Nursery remains an enduring institution in the city.